pandas-dev/pandas/doc/source/visualization.rst

    plt.close('all')

-You can pass other keywords supported by matplotlib ``scatter``.
-Below example shows a bubble chart using a dataframe column values as bubble size.
+You can pass other keywords supported by matplotlib :meth:`scatter <matplotlib.axes.Axes.scatter>`.
+The example  below shows a bubble chart using a column of the ``DataFrame`` as the bubble size.

 .. ipython:: python